Liberty Diving Under Construction After Scary Collapse

 “After extensive investigation including some destructive testing where we actually removed concrete to see the structural support inside the concrete, it has been determined that the tower was not constructed per the design engineer’s specifications,” Vice President of Major Construction Dan Deter said on Liberty’s athletics website.

 Construction on the new tower will begin after the upcoming season ends in March, and should be completed prior to the start of the 2021-2022 season.
-But the construction delay means the diving team will be without their diving tower for an
+But the construction delay means the diving team will be without their diving tower for an entire season.